 There are several obvious errors in the book of Judith.
 Perhaps it does not even matter if Judith is historically inaccurate.
 The obvious historical blunders may be ironic.
 “The storyteller, speculated Torrey, might even have given his listeners “a solemn wink” as he delivered his opening sentence” (Moore, “Judith, Book of,” ABD 3:1121).
 As David deSilva suggested, any attempt to defend the historicity of Judith is doomed to failure (Introducing the Apocrypha, 94).

 - The book begins in the twelfth year of Nebuchadnezzar, ruler of Assyria and the great city of Nineveh.
-Nebuchadnezzar was a Babylonian king (not Assyrian) and Holofernes was a Greek (not Assyrian).
+Nebuchadnezzar was a Babylonian king (not Assyrian), and Holofernes was a Greek (not Assyrian).

 - The book claims Jerusalem can only be reached by a narrow pass, which anyone reading the book would know was geographically false.

-- The king of the Medes, Arphxad, is also fictional, the name is (probably) drawn from Genesis 10:22, one of the sons of Seth.
+- The king of the Medes, Arphxad, is also fictional.
+The name is (probably) drawn from Genesis 10:22, one of the sons of Seth.

 - The book constantly refers to people living in Judea as the Israelites, a historical anachronism since Israel ceased to exist in 722 B.C.

 If the book is written just after the Maccabean revolt, perhaps the writer wanted to encourage readers to consider violence as a possible solution to threats and oppression.
-While Daniel encouraged passive resistance and a willingness to die rather than compromise, Judith describes a woman who does what is necessary to end the threat by assassinating an Assyrian general.
-The historical details are fuzzy because the Jewish people are always under a threat from a Gentile empire.
+While Daniel encourages passive resistance and a willingness to die rather than compromise, Judith describes a woman who does what is necessary to end the threat by assassinating an Assyrian general.
+The historical details are fuzzy because the Jewish people are always under threat from a Gentile empire.

 Bibliography: Benedikt Otzen, Tobit and Judith (Sheffield Academic, 2002); Lawrence M. Wills, Judith (Hermeneia; Minneapolis: Fortress, 2019).